 After all the hard work of building your successful business, there is only one thing left to have a successful business.
 That is to make sure that it is protected with insurance.
-You would not want to see your business go up in flames because you did not purchase that extra layer of protection needed for when accidents and disasters strike.
+You would not want your business to go up in flames because you did not purchase the extra protection needed when accidents and disasters strike.

 You would also want to protect your employees with workers’ compensation for injuries obtained in the workplace and loss of income.
 This will protect them and yourself from out-of-pocket expenses.

-To help you with your business insurance needs for having a successful business, check out Advantage Insurance Solutions.
+To help you with your business insurance needs for having a successful business, check out Advantage Insurance Solutions here in Denver, CO.
 You can expect expert guidance from our team of knowledgeable agents.
-Call us toll-free at (855) 973-1202 or (855) 712-6584 today and get the protection your business deserves!
+Call us today and get the protection your business deserves!